UW-Madison-DataScience/machine-learning-novice-sklearn/episodes/05-clustering.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Clustering is a form of unsupervised learning.
+- Clustering is an unsupervised learning method that groups similar data points without labeled outputs.
-- Unsupervised learning algorithms don't need training.
+- K-means is simple, fast, and well-suited for large datasets, but it assumes spherical clusters and linear boundaries.
-- Kmeans is a popular clustering algorithm.
+- The number of clusters (k) must be specified in advance, and silhouette scores can help evaluate and compare clustering quality.
-- Kmeans is less useful when one cluster exists within another, such as concentric circles.
+- K-means can perform poorly when clusters overlap or have complex shapes, such as concentric circles.
-- Spectral clustering can overcome some of the limitations of Kmeans.
+- Spectral clustering overcomes many of k-means' geometric limitations using graph-based and kernel methods, but is slower and less scalable.
-- Spectral clustering is much slower than Kmeans.
+- Scikit-Learn provides tools for generating datasets (make_blobs, make_circles) and implementing both k-means and spectral clustering.
-- Scikit-Learn has functions to create example data.
+- Choosing the right clustering method often depends on the dataset’s structure, size, and available computational resources.

 ::::::::::::::::::::::::::::::::::::::::::::::::